 In Youth (1902) the title story recorded Conrad's experiences on the sailing-ship Palestine.
 Nostromo (1904) was an imaginative novel which again explored man's vulnerability and corruptibility.
 It includes one of Conrad's most suggestive symbols, the silver mine.
 In the story the Italian Nostromo ("our man") is destroyed for his heroism like Lord Jim.
 With his death the secret of the silver is lost forever.
 The English director David Lean planned to film the book, and began to work with the screenplay with Christopher Hampton in 1986.
 However, the novel had been recommended to him years earlier by Robert Bolt, who replaced Hampton and eventually Lean himself took over the scriptwriting.
 When Steven Spielberg, who first agreed to produce the movie for Warner Bros., abandoned the project, Lean formed a partnership with Serge Silberman, the producer of Buñuel's The Discreet Charm of the Bourgeoisie (1972) and his other late films.
 "I thought Conrad was a very good match for David's temperament," Hampton later said, "because he was very positive about individuals, but very pessimistic about the human race in general."
 Lean died in 1991 and the project was not realized.

 The Secret Agent (1907) took a bleak view of prophets of destruction and utopians, but Conrad also once confessed, that "there had been moments during the writing of the book when I was an extreme revolutionist".
-Conrad dedicated the novel to H.G.
+Basically Conrad was not sympathetic with revolutionaries.
+The novel was dedicated to H.G.
 Wells.

 The period between The Nigger of the 'Narcissus' and Under Western Eyes (1911) is considered artistically Conrad's most productive.
 H.G.
 Wells encouraged Conrad and gave him good reviews and his work was also recognized by John Galsworthy.
 With Ford Madox Ford he wrote three books: The Inheritors (1901), Romance (1903), and The Nature of A Crime (1924).
 Although Conrad was prolific, his financial situation wasn't secure until 1913 with the publication of Chance.